Nicola1971/NoFollowExternalLinks-Plugin/README.md

 # Updates:

 ## 1.1 PL
-* Optional Plugin configuration to add rel="no-follow" only to a selected domain (ie: amazon affiliate links)
+* Optional Plugin configuration to add rel="no-follow" only to a selected domain